nicklaros/gdsc-ugm_full-stack-development/readme.md

 After that you can open newly created frontend on http://localhost:3000.

 Main React component that used to render the page is `src/App.js`.
-Open that file and try making changes to jsx.
+Open that file and try making changes to jsx, once you save the file, the app will reflect the changes almost instantly.